EduMIPS64/edumips64/docs/developer-guide.md

 form of end-to-end unit tests, whereas `java` contains the actual Java code that runs unit tests.

-The main tests are contained in `CpuTests.java`.
+The main tests are contained in `EndToEndTests.java`.
 This class contains unit tests that run MIPS64 code (contained in `resources`).
 One of the common patterns in those tests is that, if something goes unexpectedly during the execution of unit tests, the MIPS64 code executes a `BREAK` instruction, which